 - Leave a child anywhere they may be exposed to an unreasonable risk of harm;

 - Knowingly, recklessly, intentionally, or with criminal negligence engage in activities that place a child at risk of dying, sustaining bodily injury, or becoming physically or mentally impaired.

 Texas provides separate punishments based on the intent of the person abandoning the child.

 If a person intended to return for the child, the crime is charged as a state jail felony with a maximum possible sentence of 180 days to 2 years in jail and up to a $10,000 fine.
 If the intent was to abandon the child fully and never return, that person faces third-degree felony charges.
 The maximum penalties for a felony of the third degree include a 2- to 10-year prison sentence and a $10,000 fine.

 Whether a child is injured as a direct result of violent action or is placed in harm’s way due to lack of care or supervision, Texas law takes maltreatment of its children very seriously.
 It’s in your best interest to contact a qualified criminal defense attorney to help you achieve the best possible outcome.

 Contact Law Offices of Richard C. McConathy today for a consultation about your accusations of child abuse throughout Dallas County in Texas.
-Richard McConathy is an experienced Dallas family violence lawyer who will make every effort to help you avoid the most serious punishments and consequences to your alleged offense.
+Richard McConathy is an experienced Dallas family violence lawyer who will make every effort to help you avoid the most serious punishments and consequences of your alleged offense.

-Contact Law Offices of Richard C. McConathy at (972) 233-5700 for a consultation about your alleged child abuse offense throughout Dallas County in Texas and the surrounding counties of Denton County, Collin County and Tarrant County.
+Contact Law Offices of Richard C. McConathy at (972) 233-5700 for a consultation about your alleged child abuse offense throughout Dallas County in Texas and the surrounding counties of Denton County, Collin County, and Tarrant County.